signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ## Delayed Evaluation

-In a programming language the manner in which expressions (and subexpressions) are evaluated can have a large impact on how programs are constucted.
+In a programming language the manner in which expressions (and sub-expressions) are evaluated can have a large impact on how programs are constructed.

 Generally when we evaluate a function expression, we evaluate the sub-expressions first before evaluating the actual function.
 This is